Freezer Burn

 Some things are too heavy to move, the landlord said.
 This will have

-.
+to stay.
 And it did.
 Because we didn’t know how to be weightless

 with the surge that shook beneath, the 24-hour machines chugging